We're Calling an Intervention: Exploring Fundamental Hurdles in Adapting Language Models to Nonstandard Text: Data Preparation

 \section{Data Preparation}

 To compare the model's ability to adapt to each synthetic variety, we fine-tune and test it with the mask-filling objective on text with the appropriate intervention applied.
 We provide a sketch of our train/test pipeline in \cref{fig:diagram}.
-All of our data is sourced from Wikicorpus to reduce external effects of choice of data.
+All of our data is sourced from Wikicorpus \citep{reese2010wikicorpus} to reduce external effects of choice of data.
 We reserve half the Wikicorpus articles for fine-tuning and half for testing.
 These are separated into sentences using the sentence tokenizer from NLTK \citep{loper2002nltk}.
-In our experiments, a \emph{word} is any string that is an element of NLTK word tokenizer's output when applied to a sentence, and that satisfies Python's isalpha function.
+In our experiments, a \emph{word} is any string that satisfies Python's isalpha function and is an element of NLTK word tokenizer's output.
 Sentences with 0 or 1 words are eliminated.

 When fine-tuning, we vary the amount of data used.
-Each of these splits is a fixed set of sentences sampled from the fine-tuning articles.
-We cover three orders of magnitude: small (264), medium (2,641), and large (26,415).
-We report statistics on sentence length for each of the splits to demonstrate that they are comparable in this regard, where sentence length is measured in terms of number of \emph{words}, in \cref{data}.
+Each split is a fixed set of sentences sampled from the fine-tuning articles.
+The number of sentences in each split covers three orders of magnitude.
+We report statistics in \cref{data} on sentence length (measured by number of \emph{words}) for each split to demonstrate that they are comparable in this regard.
+In addition to varying the data size and intervention, we also vary the composition of the fine-tuning data.

-Learning during fine-tuning is typically task-oriented, and as a result, it can be difficult to try to adapt a model to both a task and a new variety at once.
-As a result, we select mask-filling as the fine-tuning task, which is also the pre-training objective of the models used, meaning fine-tuning resources can be dedicated to learning about the new variety.
-Our masking policy during fine-tuning is as follows.
-One \emph{word} per sentence is randomly selected to be masked.
-We practice whole-word masking, meaning the model could be asked to fill one or more consecutive mask tokens, dependent on the number of subword tokens that comprise the selected masked word.

-In addition to varying the data size and the intervention to be applied, we also vary the composition of the fine-tuning data.
 It could be \emph{mixed}, meaning the intervention is only applied to half the sentences, or \emph{full}, meaning the intervention is applied to all sentences.
-When an intervention is applied to a sentence, aside from our syntactic intervention which operates at the sentence level, all other interventions are applied to each \emph{word}.